imryan/paybear-ios/README.md

 ## IMPORTANT

-* This pod will no longer function until support is built out for Savvy Wallet, Paybear v2
+* This pod has been deprecated.
+It has been continued [here](https://github.com/imryan/savvy-ios).

 ## Example